 Every year, Galp monitors the carbon footprint of its activity and value chain, including the scopes 1, 2 and 3.

 In 2018, Galp reviewed the methodology for calculating the carbon footprint, promoting a more transparent mapping and reporting of the indirect emissions, including more emissions from scope 3, such as: purchased goods and services, logistics activities, business travels, processing of sold products, use of sold products and investments.
+In 2021 Galp revised its carbon footprint boundaries to better align it with the emissions values used in the calculation of the carbon intensity metrics.
+Therefore, the emissions from nonoperated Upstream assets were included in the scope 1 and 2 emissions calculation (previously accounted in Scope 3 – Category 15 – Investments).
+The calculation of the Scope 3 – Category 11: Use of sold product emissions is now aligned with IPIECA’s throughput method, meaning that emissions from all refinery output are being considered in the calculation of this category.
+The calculation of Scope 3 – Category 10: Processing of sold products was also changed to reflect the processing of sold crude in third party refineries.
 This update is in line with the best practices applicable to the Oil & Gas sector, as well as the materiality analysis of the emission sources.

 Methodological notes: Galp's carbon footprint is calculated on an annual basis using the methodological framework established by The Greenhouse Gas Protocol – Corporate Accounting and Reporting Standard, supplemented by the relevant industry adaptation promoted by the International Petroleum Industry Environmental Conservation Association (IPIECA) – Compendium of Greenhouse Gas Emissions Methodologies for the Oil and Gas Industries.